26 Feb 2026

 Status Credit Roll Over

-For the first time, members will have the flexibility to roll over up to 50 per cent of their unused Status Credits into their next membership year.
-Roll overs will be capped at 100 Status Credits for Silver members, 350 for Gold, and 500 for Platinum.
-This permanent benefit will replace the previous loyalty bonus offered to some members.
-This new roll-over benefit will launch later in 2026.
+Launching later in 2026, members will have the flexibility to roll over up to 50 per cent of their excess/unused Status Credits into their next membership year.
+Roll-overs will be capped at 100 Status Credits for Silver members, 350 for Gold, and 500 for Platinum.
+But be cautious, as this will replace the previous loyalty bonus offered to some members, meaning you will no longer receive 50 loyalty status credits for every 500 earned, which allowed you to earn 50 bonus points up to 4 times a year, totalling 200 bonus status credits.

 More Lifetime Milestones